 For women who struggle with past toxic relationships and/or any mental health related condition, It’s imperative that substance abuse treatment programs for women are also trauma-informed, foundated and fully equipped.
 Breaking free from substance abuse and addiction is more of a process than an event, and it is dynamic and fluid, changeable and unknown.
 It is both highly personal and comfortingly universal – others who have recovered can help those who decide to recover even though their paths are unique.

-Safe, Supportive Substance Abuse Treatment Programs for Women
+Substance Abuse Treatment Programs for Women in San Diego

 At Villa Kali Ma, our substance abuse treatment programs for women are built on a “whole person, whole life” philosophy.
 Meaning, we treat the whole person, not just the addiction or symptoms.
 From physical, nutritional and educational, to emotional, cognitive and spiritual, our personalized treatment plans are designed to best maximize your chances of transforming, healing, and recovering from addiction.
 If you’re ready to seek help, to release the shame, guilt, fear and loss of power that has been haunting you through an attachment to substances, our substance abuse treatment programs for women welcome you with open arms.